richardgiddings/coding-challenge/README.md

 - Employee id is unique
 - If we specify the same name twice at the command line we expect there to be two employees and not just print a route to the same person
 - Taking "There may be gaps in the sequence (where people have left the company)." to mean gaps in Employee IDs and not disconnected charts

+On the directional arrows:
+- If we can just go from employee 1 to employee 2 (or vice-versa) without a common manager then we just have a -> from whichever is the lowest in the hierarchy to whichever is the highest.
+If we actually intended direction of travel then lines 185-186 will need un-commenting and tests changing for this.
+- If we need to use a common manager then a -> means going up the hierarchy from employee 1 to the common manager and a <- means going up from from employee 2 to the common manager.